 - living in a dry, hot climate

-- spending a lot of time in the sun
+- spending a lot of time in the sun or wind

-- frequently swimming in chlorinated water
+- frequently swimming in chlorinated or salty water

-- blow-dry your hair less frequently
+- regularly blow-drying your hair

 - How often do you wash your hair?